Step 1 for Choosing a Senior Living Community

-Let us help you through the process of evaluating your needs, finding the right fit and moving in.
+Let us help you through the process of first evaluating your needs, then finding the right fit and moving in.

 There are multiple reasons and simple signs that your parent(s) or family member may no longer be happiest living on their own.

 The big reasons would be personal safety; if they might fall or may no longer be able to find their way back home.
-Or there may be more personal reasons like they are lonely, overwhelmed with managing a home or can no longer cook what they love to eat.
+Or there may be more personal reasons, like they are lonely or overwhelmed with managing a home, or can no longer cook what they love to eat.